vjcitn/biocXqtl/docs/reference/bind_Zs.md

 -   colselector:

-    function with argument "se" returning indices of SNP genotypes in colData(se)
+    function with argument "se" returning names of SNP genotypes in colData(se)

 </div>